akashenen/2d-platformer-controller/README.md

 ### Physics Config

-* **gravity:** How much vertical acceleration will be applied to an actor each second (should be a negative value)
+* **gravity:** How much vertical acceleration will be applied to an character each second (should be a negative value)
-* **airFriction:** How much speed per second an actor will lose while in the air (doesn't affect player movement, only external forces like knockbacks and jump pads)
+* **airFriction:** How much speed per second an character will lose while in the air (doesn't affect player movement, only external forces like knockbacks and jump pads)
-* **groundFriction:** How much speed per second an actor will lose while touching the ground (doesn't affect player movement, only external forces like knockbacks and jump pads)
+* **groundFriction:** How much speed per second an character will lose while touching the ground (doesn't affect player movement, only external forces like knockbacks and jump pads)

 ## Authors